McCarthy secures House speaker after 15th vote - NewsBreak

 According to The Washington Post, McCarthy becomes the country’s 55th speaker.

 McCarthy received 216 votes.
-Rep. Hakeem Jeffries, D-N.Y., received 212 votes.
+Jeffries received 212 votes.
 Six representatives voted “present,” according to CNN.

 “I hope one thing is clear after this week: I will never give up.
 And I will never give up for you, the American people,” McCarthy said on Twitter Saturday morning.